fanot/recommender/README.md

 "N": 5
 }

-/api/surprise_evaluate:
+/api/evaluate:
-Evaluate sklearn-surprise based model and renew best accuracy.
+ based model
+Note:also it works with surprise(sirprise_evaluate, etc)

 ## Sources